 Cardiac CT/MRI

-• alternative for patients who are unable/unwilling to undergo TEE Postcontrast MRI with detection of right-to-left shunt after contrast agent administration (left image).
+• an alternative for patients who are unable/unwilling to undergo transesophageal echocardiography (TEE) Postcontrast MRI with detection of right-to-left shunt after contrast agent administration (left image).
 Amplatzer occluder on cardiac MRI (right image) Myxoma on cardiac imaging

 • can be combined with myocardial perfusion imaging